Ever wished you could fast-forward a plant’s growth, just like skipping through ads on a video? Well, you’ve come to the

 - Provide Philodendrons with good drainage and good quality potting soil.

 - Philodendrons love humidity!
 As I do, you may have to boost humidity around your philodendron if you live in a dry climate.

 - Feed Philodendrons about once a month with an all-purpose plant fertilizer

-The pothos is the easiest and fast-growing houseplant that can reach up to 20 feet in length.
+Pothos plants (or devil’s ivy) are one of the fastest-growing indoor plants that can reach up to 20 feet in length.

-These easy, fast-growing houseplants are relatively low-maintenance and an excellent choice for beginners!
+These easy, fast-growing indoor plants are relatively low-maintenance and an excellent choice for beginners and make a wonderful addition to any indoor space.

 How to care for a Pothos plant

-- Pothos plants do well in bright, indirect light, but can tolerate medium to low indirect light.
+- Pothos do well in bright, indirect light, but can tolerate medium to low light.

 - Water Pothos every 1-2 weeks, allowing the soil to dry out between waterings